 - Add artwork or other visuals.

-- Get vertical planters and turn your walls alive.
+- Get vertical planters and turn your walls alive and make your store more green.

 - Build lots of shelves for display items, coffee beans, books, etc.